Edmonton Budget: Deep Dive

 What Taxes *Would* Be Without Savings

 The Grey bar represents the cost of services if we hadn't found efficiencies.
 The colored bar is what you actually pay.
-The difference is the $1.9B savings.

 Actual Budget